Center for Professional Development & Career Strategies

 - reciprocity services that allow students and alumni to use other law schools’ career services facilities.

-- Reciprocal services are available on a one-to-one basis to students and graduates of other ABA-accredited/NALP member law schools who permit Georgia State Law students and graduates use of their services.
-Reciprocity will only be granted to one law school in the state of Georgia.
+1. Reciprocal services are available on a one-to-one basis to students and graduates of other ABA-accredited/NALP member law schools who permit Georgia State University students and graduates use their services.
+Students or graduates will only be granted reciprocity to one law school in Georgia at a time.
+A student or graduate will be granted reciprocity once in an academic year.

-- Requests for reciprocity must be made in writing by a center official two weeks prior to any visit.
-Requests must include contact information for the student/graduate, including address, and whether requesting in-office or online job-posting access.
-The student/graduate should wait for a copy of our written response before contacting this office.
+2. Requests for reciprocity must be made in writing by a Career Services official and must include contact information for the student/graduate, including their address.
+The student/graduate should wait for our written response before contacting this office.
 No walk-ins or phone requests will be considered.

-- Services don’t include participation in on-campus interviews, job fairs, employer mailings, resume referral or counseling.
-All students/graduates granted reciprocity must sign in at the Center for Professional Development & Career Strategies reception desk to have in-office access.
+6. Services do not include participation in on-campus interviews, job fairs, employer mailings, resume referral or counseling.

-- Applicants who are granted reciprocity must state in cover letters to employers that the job listings were provided by Georgia State University College of Law’s Center for Professional Development & Career Strategies through a reciprocal agreement with their school.
+7. Applicants granted reciprocity must state in cover letters to employers that the job listings were provided by Georgia State University College of Law Center for Professional Development & Career Strategies through a reciprocal agreement with their school.
 Failure to comply will result in revocation of reciprocity privileges.